JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

       propertyName=property1,property2

-All of these permutations for a GetFeature request have so far centered around non-spatial parameters.
+All of these permutations for a GetFeature request have so far focused on non-spatial parameters.
 It is also possible to query for features based on geometry.
 While there are limited options available in a GET request for spatial queries (more are available in POST requests using filters), one of the most important options, "bounding box" or BBOX, is supported.

 The BBOX allows you to search for features that are contained (or partially contained) inside a box of user-defined coordinates.
 The format of a BBOX query is ``bbox=a1,b1,a2,b2``where ``a``, ``b``, ``c``, and ``d`` represent the coordinate values.

 The order of coordinates passed to the BBOX parameter depends on the coordinate system used.
 This also explains why the coordinate syntax isn't ``bbox=x1,y1,x2,y2`` or ``bbox=y1,x1,y2,x1``.
-To specify the coordinate system, append ``srsName=CRS`` to the WFS request, where ``CRS`` is the coordinate reference system.
+To specify the coordinate system, append ``srsName=CRS`` to the WFS request, where ``CRS`` is the Coordinate Reference System you wish to use.

 As for which corners of the bounding box to specify, the only requirement is for the bottom corner (left or right) to be provided first.
-For example, bottom left / top right or bottom right / top left.
+For example, bottom left and top right, or bottom right and top left.
 A sample request for returning features based on bounding box would be similar to the following:

 .. code-block:: xml